Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.2

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in MB per second) that can be transferred across the external memory interface within a second.
-It is calculated by multiplying the card's interface width by its memory clock speed.
-If the card has DDR memory, it should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the maximum amount of data (counted in megabytes per second) that can be transferred over the external memory interface in a second.
+The number is calculated by multiplying the interface width by its memory speed.
+In the case of DDR memory, the result should be multiplied by 2 once again.
 If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
-This figure is worked out by multiplying the total texture units by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This number is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

 Display Prices